arunelectrosoft/arunelectrosoft/blogContents/_Projects/Jekyll/LearningJekyll-Setup.md

 > $sudo gem install jekyll bundle
 > $sudo jekyll new website_name

-Donot use sudo for the below command. when trying to do jekyll serve.
+Do not use sudo for the below command when trying to do `jekyll serve`.
->$bundle exec jekyll serve
+> $bundle exec jekyll serve

 ### Working with Blog for GitHub Pages

 > $ bundle update
 > $ bundle exec jekyll clean && bundle exec jekyll server --baseurl ""
-Above command will host the static site in local host http://127.0.0.1:4000
+The above command will host the static site on localhost at http://127.0.0.1:4000

-Always use '$bundle update' command to keep the gems up to date.
+Always use `$bundle update` command to keep the gems up to date.
-If any the gems are missing locally, it can be corrected using
+If any gems are missing locally, it can be corrected using

 > $bundle add <gemname>
 > $bundle add webrick
 > $bundle add faraday-retry
-The above command solved one webrick loading error in Jekyll 3.9.3 version.
+The above command solved one Webrick loading error in Jekyll 3.9.3 version.

-### Again what is Jekyll ?
+### Again, what is Jekyll?
-It is a static website ( website using plain html) generator.
+It is a static website (website using plain HTML) generator.

 What are the default folders ?